Guthula28/Docker-IQ/README.md

 environments
 use case : Developers can package an application and its dependencies into a container to run reliably in different environments

-2. Explain the difference between image and containers ? image : Docker image in read only template contains set of instructions to create a container.
+# 2.Explain the difference between image and containers ?
+   image : Docker image in read only template contains set of instructions to create a container.
    Container : it is a running instance of docker image